-Albert Pike's Masonic writings were taken out of context by an anti-Freemason author who made Pike out to be an occultist, who regularly practiced summoning the devil.
+Albert Pike's Masonic writings were taken out of context by an anti-Freemason author who made him out to be an occultist who regularly practiced summoning the devil.

 With eerie accuracy, Pike predicted the czars of Russia would fall during a first great conflict, that Nazism would be destroyed while communism would rise during a second great conflict, and that the Zionists would battle Islamic leaders in a third and final great conflict during which they would “mutually destroy each other.”
 After this apocalyptic last battle, the survivors would “receive the true light through the universal manifestation of the pure doctrine of Lucifer.”

 This letter was not Albert Pike’s only claim to infamy, his reputation as an occultist had already been established during his lifetime.

 Stories published during the late 1800s recount how his position within the Freemasons was a front that allowed him to conduct black masses and summon the devil himself in Pike’s base of Charleston, S.C.
 During these masses, he urged new converts to spit on the Eucharist and “utter repulsive blasphemies,” shocking the public of the time and establishing his legend as an occult figure that lives on in certain circles to this day.